Table of Contents

 So how did a Fulani cattle rearer from Sokoto became the Mayor of such an important predominantly Igbo speaking City?
 Before that question is answered, here are some few facts about Umaru Altine, the Fulani Mayor of Enugu.

 Facts About The Fulani Mayor of Enugu

 1. A Descendant of Danfodio

 Malam Umaru Altine was born in Sifawa, in Bodinga Sokoto Province in the Old Northern Region.
 He was a descendant of Usman Danfodio, the great reformer of Islam.
-He was also a distant cousin of The Sultan, Sir Abubakar III (1938-1988).
+He was also a distant cousin of The Sultan of Sokoto, Sir Abubakar III (1938-1988).
 In fact, some of his children were raised under The Sultan.
 He also raised some of the Sultan’s kids as his own just like tradition demands.
 He could have been The Sultan also, but he chooses the world of trading, travel, adventure and politics, and cattle herding.
 His love for traveling took him to Enugu, where he settled.

 According to sources, Malam Umaru Altine worked in Gaskiya Corporation in Zaria prior to his election as a Mayor.
 His adventure also took him to work briefly at the Railways in Zaria.
 He later joined the Army where he was taken to Enugu.
 After his military service, he opted to remain in Enugu.
 Malam Umaru Altine also loved traveling and herding cattle.